-The Indian Sundarban covers the south-westernmost part of the delta, includes over 60% of the country’s mangrove forest region, and contains 90% of Indian mangrove species.
-The fascinating characteristics of the largest wetland in India, the Sunderbans, are listed below.
+The Indian Sundarban covers the delta's southernmost reaches, contains more than 60% of the country's mangrove forest region, and is home to 90% of Indian mangrove species.
+The woods support a diverse range of living creatures, including 453 fauna wildlife, 290 birds, 120 fish, 42 mammals, 35 reptiles, and 8 amphibian species.
+The fascinating features of India's largest wetland, the Sunderbans, are listed below.

 - The Sundarban Tiger Reserve is situated within the zone and is declared a “critical tiger habitat” under national law.

 - The mangrove habitat sustains a noticeable population of tigers, possessing special aquatic hunting skills.

 - The place offers habitat to many rare and globally threatened species like the Batagur Baska, Irrawaddy dolphin, and the fishing cat.

 - The originality of Sunderbans is because of its biodiversity and supply of local, regional, and global services that help conserve critically endangered animal species.